© David G Sheppard 2007-2026. All photographs are copyright of Jadela Juniors and reproduced by permission.

 Information for our Parents

-We have provided this page to offer our parents, and any other visitors to our website, a resource where you
+We have provided this page to offer our parents, and any other visitors to our website, a resource where you can quickly

-can quickly find out about the many aspects of childcare that would relate to your child’s development.
+find out about the many aspects of childcare that would relate to your child’s development.
+There is a bewildering number

-There is a bewildering number of sources of information that you may need to be made aware of.
-Hopefully,
+of sources of information that you may need to be made aware of.
+Hopefully, we can steer you towards some of them

-we can steer you towards some of them here.
-Please note, whilst we try our best to ensure the related links
+here.
+Please note, whilst we try our best to ensure the related links to external websites are correct, we cannot be held

-make.
+responsible for any changes they may independently make.
 Also, you may like our Frequently Asked Questions (FAQ) Page.

 Summary

-We are registered with Hampshire County Council (Services For Young Children) [HCC SfYC] to provide Early
+We are registered with Hampshire County Council (Services For Young Children) [HCC SfYC] to provide Early Years

-Years Education [EYE] to those eligible children in the 9 month to 4 year-old funding schemes.
+Education [EYE] to those eligible children in the 9 month to 4 year-old funding schemes.

 HCC SfYC funding Privacy Notice available here.